-Click image to go to their website, and learn more about their Free Wellness Programs and Wellness Navigation.
-Click here for a list of local programs (Tantallon, Timberlea and Hubbards).
+Click here to go to the Community Health Teams (CHT) website, and learn more about their Free Wellness Programs and Wellness Navigation.

-Visit CHT for a free health assessment.
+The Community Health Team program guide (PDF from the above link) includes current local program listings, including free health assessments.
 This Personal Wellness Profile helps to identify areas that may be putting you at risk for health problems such as cholesterol, blood sugar, blood pressure, body fat and waist circumference.
 You will receive a personal report so you can see where you are doing well and get recommendations on where you can start to improve your health.

 Long Term Care – Nursing Homes, Residential Care Facilities, and Community Based Options

 Home Care – personal care, respite, and light housekeeping; nursing includes-dressing changes, catheter care, and intravenous therapy and home oxygen.